 NE 18th Ave and NE Ross St., Vancouver, WA

-One of the largest off-leash dog parks in greater Portland, Ross Park offers nearly 8 acres, separated into two sections.
-The southern section is the largest, and is connected by a short trail to the northern, smaller area near 15th Ave.
+One of the largest off-leash dog parks in the Portland area, just over the river into Washington, Ross Park offers nearly 8 acres separated into two sections.
+The southern section is the largest and is connected by a short trail to the northern, smaller area near 15th Ave.
 (Both offer a small parking area and entrances to the park.)
-It’s the flagship dog park of DOGPAW, the awesome Portland-area nonprofit, and is run in conjunction with the Vancouver Parks and Recreation.
-For more information, visit the City of Vancouver parks site.
+It’s the flagship dog park of DOGPAW, an awesome Vancouver-area nonprofit, and is run in conjunction with the Vancouver Parks and Recreation.

 3. Hondo Dog Park